 Transmission providers must include a backstop cost allocation method in their compliance filing even if they fail to reach an agreement during the six-month period.
 This method becomes the default if agreement with state entities fails.
-Order 1920-A further requires transmission providers to include any agreed-upon cost allocation methods or state agreement processes in their compliance filings even if the transmission provider chooses not to propose the method or process.
-Order 1920-A makes it clear that FERC will consider the entire record - including the state_entities agreed upon cost allocation method or process and a transmission provider's proposal, should they differ.
+In the event that some transmission providers may simply "run out the clock" and not negotiate in good faith over cost allocation.
 Under this order, FERC will be the arbiter, and then the federal courts.